MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 This article gives an overview of creating a private endpoint and using Private Links with Azure Media Services.
 We encourage you to learn about [Azure Private Endpoint](/azure/private-link/private-endpoint-overview) before reading this article.

-## Azure Private Endpoint and Azure Private Link
+## Azure private endpoints and Azure Private Link

 An [Azure private endpoint](/azure/private-link/private-endpoint-overview) is a network interface that uses a private IP address from your virtual network.
 This network interface connects you privately and securely to a service via Azure Private Link.